-- IFRS 17 Insurance Contracts (effective for annual periods beginning on or after 1 January 2021). - Amendments to IFRS 3: Definition of a Business (effective for annual periods beginning on or after 1 January 2020). - Amendments to IAS 1 and IAS 8: Definition of Material (effective for annual periods beginning on or after 1 January 2021). - Amendments to IFRS 9, IAS 39 and IFRS 7: Interest Rate Benchmark Reform (effective for annual periods beginning on or after 1 January 2020). - The Conceptual Framework for Financial Reporting (effective for annual periods beginning on or after 1 January 2020). - Amendments to IFRS 10 and IAS 28: Sale of Contribution of Assets between an Investor and its Associate or Joint Venture.
-In December 2015, the IASB postponed the effective date of this amendment indefinitely pending the outcome of its research project on the equity method of accounting.
+- IFRS 1 First-time Adoption of International Financial Reporting Standards Subsidiary as a first-time adopter (effective for annual periods beginning on or after 1 January 2022). - IFRS 9 Financial Instruments Fees in the '10 per cent' test for derecognition of financial liabilities (effective for annual periods beginning on or after 1 January 2022). - IAS 41 Agriculture Taxation in fair value measurements (effective for annual periods beginning on or after 1 January 2022). - Amendments to IFRS 10 and IAS 28: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture.
+The IASB postponed the effective date of this amendment indefinitely pending the outcome of its research project on the equity method of accounting.